HenriMertens/PICOGYM/rev/Easy as GDB/Easy as GDB.md

     ```c
     fgets(__s, 0x200, _stdin);
     ```
- - This line read up to 0x200 bytes and saved it in __s
+ - This line reads up to 0x200 bytes and saves it in __s
  - We know that our input (flag) will be a max of 0x200 (256) bytes (characters)
  - Further we see it prints either "correct" or "incorrect" based on the input.
    This feels like a prime example to use angr on